Prescription Drug Disposal

 Permanent Drop Off Locations

 Unable to join on National Take Back Day?
+Permanent drug drop boxes provide a safe and effective way to dispose of prescription drugs that are no longer needed for their intended purpose.
+The drugs in the drop box will then be safely and legally incinerated.
 Dispose of your medication all year at the following permanent locations:

 Prescription Drug Abuse